 - Easy Setup – Quick and easy to dismantle and put back together.
 Two setup configurations add extra flexibility to adapt to different spaces.

 - Loud – The 8-inch driver packs a good punch.
 Can comfortably fill small venues and often enough for medium-sized venues.

-The Bose L1 Compact system is one of the best PA options available.
+The Bose L1 Pro 8 system is one of the best PA options available.
 The trademark high-quality Bose sound is present here.
 Excellent coverage allows you to fill large spaces with even sound.
 Clean and attractive design along with portability.
 It also offers a 2 channel mixer.

-The Bose L1 Compact system is a dependable and high-quality system that delivers on multiple fronts.
+The Bose L1 Compact system is a high-quality system that delivers on multiple fronts.

 - 5-Channel Mixer – In-built mixer that is perfect for multi-piece bands.
 Everything is at your fingertips.
 Simple and effective.